szapata-bio/HLA_inference/README.md

 Five outcome categories per locus were defined:

-- **Full**: both real alleles are among the top-ranked positives — genotype fully and correctly captured.
+- **Full**: both real alleles correctly captured.
-- **Partial**: one real allele captured, the other simply never predicted positive — a straightforward miss.
+- **Partial**: one real allele captured, the other simply missed.
-- **Partial True**: one real allele captured, but the other real allele *was* predicted positive, just outranked by a higher-scoring false positive.
+- **Partial True**: one real allele captured, the other was predicted but outranked by a false positive.
-- **None**: neither real allele predicted positive.
+- **None**: neither real allele captured.
-- **False Positive**: no real allele captured, but the method raised one or more wrong positive calls anyway.
+- **False Positive**: no real allele captured, but the method raised one or more wrong calls.
+-
 THNet was checked on two different allele scopes: HLAGuessr's 94 modelable alleles, for a fair side-by-side comparison, and THNet's own native 207-allele scope.
 The larger 207-allele scope gives THNet more candidate alleles to choose from, which means more room for false positives — informative on its own, but not directly comparable to HLAGuessr's 94.

 **Overall allele-level metrics (≥90% confidence threshold)**